 “So, what do you think?” – This will probably lead to answer like “well, that’s quite a lot of money”; “that seems like a high price” and so on.
 Since the client is in a stage of consideration, you don’t want rub the fact that they will be paying a huge sum of money for the paint job into their faces.

-Be considerate or you’ll end up hearing a number of complaints and dissatisfactions, which will make clients think twice about your offer.
+Be considerate or you’ll end up hearing a number of complaints and dissatisfaction, which will make clients think twice about your offer.

 “How does the price look?” – Going into the same direction.
 You don’t want your clients to doubt the price even more.
 It is what is.
 If you want bargain a decent deal for both you and your client, that’s what your additional options are for.